-The portfolio recorded a negative return for the quarter.
 The biggest detractors were the investments in Alibaba Group, Tencent Holdings and Crown Castle International.
 Alibaba dropped after Chinese authorities cracked down on tech with a focus on antitrust, security and inequality issues.
 Tencent slumped amid this crackdown that restricts gaming by children and saw the cyber-regulator fine the company for sexually suggestive content while antitrust authorities fined Tencent for unfair practices and ordered the company to end exclusive music-licensing deals.
 Crown Castle, a US-based owner of telecom towers, fell as rising interest rates undermined stocks that investors consider bond proxies.